 More than ever, long-term success – even survival – of established logistics companies depends on having the most cost-effective, transparent and flexible business processes, as well as excellent customer service.
 Rapidly growing e-commerce and consumer demands, as well as the pressure of new competitors entering the market, necessitate a paper-to-digital shift.

 Simply stated, established logistics companies need to get away from paper-based information exchange.
+The silo-based way of working in logistics is not sustainable for the future.

 This is digital logistics in a nutshell.
 All information is electronic, and it is smoothly shared (communicated) between all stakeholders in the supply chain.